Photo of a Melton truck in the snow

 Invest in Quality Gear

 Winter comes every year, and though weather patterns might vary depending on where the road takes you, you’ll never regret purchasing some high-quality gear along the way.
 Brands like Carhartt, Patagonia, and Backcountry have some highly reviewed gear for those who work outdoors.
 You can swing through many outdoor stores to pick up what you need, or even order on Amazon.
-We also have an assortment of winter gear on our online GEAR shop – check out some of our new items below!
+We also have an assortment of winter gear on our online GEAR shop.

 Use Proper Lighting